 - Relieves chronic pain through gentle, effective treatment

-- Reduce and relieve tension headaches and migraines
+- Reduce and relieve headaches / migraines (see our reviews)

 - Decreasing the amount of stress on joints